shortstorybox/smartcard-identifier/README.md

 This is an extremely simple smartcard system that reads only the smart card's ID number, and pastes it as text into the currently open application.
-This can be used for applications that rely on nothing more than the identity of the scanned card, such as an authentication system in a low-security environment.
+This can be used for applications that rely on nothing more than the ID of the scanned card.

 # Installation: macOS